Welcome to Wee Jasper Reserves

 Fitzpatrick Trackhead Reserve

 Fitzpatrick Trackhead Reserve is not near the water; the Fitzpatrick Trackhead is start of the Hume & Hovell walking track.
-This reserve has sheltered picnic areas with public barbeques, and a large playing field.
+This reserve has sheltered picnic areas with public barbeques, hot showers and a large playing field.
 Fitzpatrick Trackhead Reserve is the only Wee Jasper Reserve with disabled access toilets.
 Fitzpatrick’s also offers access to one of the cave systems located in the Wee Jasper Valley.
-Hot shower’s were recently installed at the amenities for your convenience.

 Swinging Bridge Reserve